Kunal, Haryana: Protected status and threats

 Kunal site has been granted the protected status by the Government of Haryana which has also constructed a boundary wall around it for protection.
-This unguarded important site remains under the threat of encroachment and theft.re Experts have demanded specific project for surveying the largest area with ground penetrating radars to determine the exact extant of the site and subsequent land acquisition by the government for its preservation.
+This unguarded important site remains under the threat of encroachment and theft.re Experts have demanded specific project for surveying the largest area with ground penetrating radars to determine the exact extent of the site and subsequent land acquisition by the government for its preservation.